fourth forever is now turns giza pyramids into open-air contemporary art museum

 an exploration of ancient geometries and modern landscapes

 Exploring the tension between ancient natural landscapes and urban environments, South African artist Jake Michael Singer’s large-scale installation challenges viewers to reconsider their relationship with both.
 Xavier Mascaro also looks to the role of architecture and sculpture, playing with perspectives and perceptions to question the boundaries between the old and new.
-Light and the elements too play a crucial role in explore these ideas of transcending time and space.
+Light and the elements too play a crucial role in exploring these ideas of transcending time and space.

 UK-based Chis Levine’s light art inspired by the sacred geometry found in the Great Pyramid of Khufu invites quiet reflection on the cosmic connections embedded in the Giza Plateau.
 Meanwhile Belgian-Lebanese artist Jean Boghossian employs the elemental force of fire in his burnt canvases and sculptures, symbolizing the cycles of destruction and rebirth that echo through history.
 The works collectively tap into the deeper, unseen forces that shape our understanding of time, memory, and transformation.